2020 SEL Exchange Virtual Summit

 WHAT IS THE SEL EXCHANGE VIRTUAL SUMMIT?

 CASEL hosted a Virtual Summit on October 15, 2020 to explore strategies for catalyzing our collective commitment to youth.
 Participants heard from a diverse cross-section of voices – young people, researchers, educational leaders, and community partners – all dedicated to understanding dimensions of individual and societal healing and transformation through SEL, anchored by an unwavering commitment to equity.
+Thank you to our generous sponsors who made this event possible!

 Check out 2020 key insights and presenter video spotlights below.